panzerdp/dmitripavlutin.com/content/posts/154-fill-array/index.md

 type: post
 ---

-Many algorithms require initializing arrays with initial values.
-For example, the algorithms that use dynamic programming.

-JavaScript provides many ways to initialize arrays with data.
+JavaScript provides many ways to initialize arrays with initial data.
 Let's see in this post which ways are the most simple and popular.

 ```toc
 ```